How inventory turnover works

 • less capital tied up in inventory (which means more freedom to invest the money in other things such as marketing, product development, salaries, etc.).

-At the same time, too high a turnover rate can mean that there are too few products in stock.
+At the same time, an excessively high turnover rate may mean that there are too few products in stock.

 What is a good value depends on the industry you are in.
 For example, in the fashion industry, a common perception is that 4 to 6:1 is a good turnover rate.

-• Think about pricing.
-Can it be optimised to turn over the goods faster?
+• Consider pricing.
+Can it be optimized to turn over goods faster?

-• A campaign can always boost the rate of stock turnover.
-But think about your ROI as profitability goes down.
+• A promotion can always boost inventory turnover.
+But consider your ROI as profitability decreases.

-• Compare products in stock.
+• Compare products in the warehouse.
 Which products sell faster and better?
-By focusing on the right products, inventory turnover rates can be improved.
+By focusing on the right products, the inventory turnover rate can be improved.

-Extending payment terms using a solution like Waylogs is one of the easiest ways to cover the gaps in your company's cash conversion cycle.
-By paying suppliers on your behalf and deferring payment between 30 and 120 days, Waylogs' customers have room to spend working capital on critical day-to-day costs instead.
+Extending payment terms with a solution like Waylog's is one of the easiest ways to cover the gaps in your company's cash conversion cycle.
+By paying suppliers for you and postponing the payment between 30 and 120 days, Waylog's customers have room to allocate working capital to critical daily expenses instead.

 Cash flow is about using the right resources at the right time.
-Developing the perfect strategy is not easy.
-Having access to different tools is essential to be prepared to quickly respond to unexpected business challenges.
+Developing a perfect strategy is not easy.
+Having access to different tools is important to be prepared to quickly handle unexpected challenges in the business.

 Contact Waylog →